International-Slackline-Association/SportHub/docs/api/data-services.md

 **Performance**:
 - 2-minute cache
-- Batch-fetches names from reference DB
+- Identity fields (`name`, `surname`, `country`) read from sporthub-users Profile — no reference DB (isa-users) queries in this path
+- `athleteSlug` used as display-name fallback for legacy records without stored name
 - Sorted by points descending

 ## User Services